 The ruling AK Party must win a stronger majority in parliament in a general election due by June 2015 if Mr Erdogan is to secure his ambition of changing the constitution and establishing an executive presidency.

-Mr Erdogan has brought economic and political stability to Turkey and faced down the country's powerful military establishment, which previously had a history of overthrowing elected governments that it saw as challenging either the secular constitution or national security.
+Mr Erdogan became prime minister in 2003.
+He brought economic and political stability to Turkey and faced down the country's powerful military establishment, which previously had a history of overthrowing elected governments that it saw as challenging either the secular constitution or national security.

 In September 2010, his government won resounding public approval for its plans to change the 30-year-old constitution.
 The amendments to the constitution were aimed at reducing still further the power of the military and meeting the requirements for EU membership.

 In the summer of 2013 Mr Erdogan began to look vulnerable for the first time as mass anti-government protests erupted in several cities, further inflamed by the violent police response.

 A further threat to Mr Erdogan's continued rule emerged in December 2013, when police launched an inquiry into alleged corruption among the prime minister's allies.